Hallodaddy070/Mr._White_compatible_with_Micrypython./README.md

 v1.3

 There is a new role!
-Undercover gets a word that has something to do with the word that the innocents have.
+The undercover gets a word that is related to the word that the innocents have, but they don't know that they are undercover.
 I was too lazy to come up with words for all 440 words myself, so I used chatgpt to make the undercover word list.
-I have read through the list and it looks good so don't worry.
+I have read through the list and it looks good.

 # How to download